Sleeping with sleep apnea is like sailing a sailboat without a rudder. It can be done, but it’s tough – and ultimately it can even be dangerous.

 Could You Have Sleep Apnea?

-Chronic snoring is a symptom of sleep apnea.
+Chronic snoring is a symptom of apnea.
 But it’s also a problem itself.
-Like sleep apnea, it deprives you and your partner of restful sleep.
+Like apnea disorder, it deprives you and your partner of restful sleep.

 - Simple snoring